-Older computers can still be used for tasks such as word processing and reading emails.
+Older computers can still be used for simple tasks such as word processing and reading emails.
 Do not risk important larger law school papers and exams by using outdated equipment.
 You must be prepared to work from home and keep up with communications.

 Your Duquesne MultiPass Account

 To securely access a number of Duquesne University systems you must first set up your account username and password, also known as your MultiPass.
 To establish your account, go to www.duq.edu/multipass and select 'Setup MultiPass' and follow the prompts to establish your account.
-If you need assistance, please contact the Help Desk at 412-396-4357.
-Note that your MultiPass password must be changed every 6 months.
+If you need assistance, please contact the IT Service Desk at 412-396-4357.

 Your Email Account